Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Proportion of magic gates ( -gates) in typical algorithms

-where we recall that $\lceil x \rceil$ is the ceiling function (defined as giving the smallest integer larger than $x$).
-The argument of the ceiling function in Eq.~(\ref{Eq:necessary-K}) varies extremely slowly with $N_\text{algo}$ --- it scales like $\ln\left(\ln\left(p_\text{thres}N_\text{algo}\big/\epsilon_\text{algo}\right)\right)$ --- and so a change of $N_\text{algo}$ by the factor in Eq.~(\ref{eq:depth-factor}) (which is typically $\lesssim 2$) is very unlikely to change the argument of the ceiling function enough that $K$ increases by one.
+where $\lceil \cdots \rceil$ is a ceiling function \cite{ceiling}.
+The argument of this ceiling function varies extremely slowly with $N_\text{algo}$ --- it scales like $\ln\left(\ln\left(p_\text{thres}N_\text{algo}\big/\epsilon_\text{algo}\right)\right)$ --- and so a change of $N_\text{algo}$ by the factor in Eq.~(\ref{eq:depth-factor}) (which is typically $\lesssim 2$) is very unlikely to change the argument of the ceiling function enough that $K$ increases by one.
 Hence, in the vast majority of cases, $K$ will be completely unchanged when the depth is increased by the factor in Eq.~(\ref{eq:depth-factor}).
-Then this depth increase has no effect on the physical qubit costs.
+Then this depth increase has no effect on the physical qubit cost.

-In those rare cases, where increasing the depth by the factor in Eq.~(\ref{eq:depth-factor}) causes $K$ to increase by one, the physical qubit costs will increase significantly (as seen in Fig.~\ref{fig:total-resources}).
+In those rare cases, where increasing the depth by the factor in Eq.~(\ref{eq:depth-factor}) causes $K$ to increase by one, the physical qubit cost will increase significantly (as seen in Fig.~\ref{fig:total-resources}).
 This would be a case where $K$ was already extremely close to increasing by one anyway; for example a slightly larger $p_0$ would also make $K$ increase by one.
 In such cases, one strategy may be able to keep $K$ unchanged, and compensate by accepting a larger value of $\epsilon_{\rm algo}$.
-This requires no increase in the physical qubit costs, but one must run the circuit a few more times before being sure that it is giving the correct result.
+This requires no increase in the physical qubit cost, but one must run the circuit a few more times before being sure that it is giving the correct result.
 To be more precise, we remark that if one runs the circuit multiple times, all runs of the circuit that are error-free give the same correct result, but each run with a random error will give a different wrong result.
-Hence, even if a fairly high proportion of the runs fail due to a random error (say $\epsilon_{\rm algo}\sim 0.2$), one can identify the correct result by running the circuit a few $1/\epsilon_{\rm algo}$ times (e.g.~10-15 times if $\epsilon_{\rm algo}\sim 0.2$).
+Hence, even if a fairly high proportion of the runs fail due to a random error (say $\epsilon_{\rm algo}\sim 0.2$), one can identify the correct result by running the circuit a few $1/\epsilon_{\rm algo}$ times (for example, 10-15 times if $\epsilon_{\rm algo}\sim 0.2$).
 Only one of the calculation's results will be repeated multiple times in these runs, and that will be the error-free result.